This article is part of the Why Couples Fight Series

 We have a cultural belief that men are more prone to anger than women, but that is simply not true.
 Research at University of Massachusetts, reported that there are essentially no differences in the frequency of anger between men and women.

 But what is profoundly different between men and women is their management of anger.
-A large-scale empirical study of the “ordinary anger of everyday women” was conducted by Sandra Thomas at the University of Tennessee.
+Sandra Thomas at the University of Tennessee conducted a large-scale empirical study of the “ordinary anger of everyday women.”
 Her research suggests that there are three consistent themes to the source of a woman’s anger; irresponsibility of others, injustice, and powerlessness.

 Dr. Raymond DiGiuseppe at St. John’s University in New York teases out this research even further.
 In a respectfully extensive survey of 1300 participants, his research suggests that while men and women do not differ in the frequency of their anger, they not only express their anger differently, they also experience their anger differently.

 Dr. DiGiuseppe’s research indicates that women stay angry longer than men and are much more inclined to harbor grudges and resentments.
 Most importantly, women are far more likely to employ indirect aggression.
 When anger goes dangerously deep with women, they are much more likely to begin to go silent and dark on you.

 This is the emotional foundation of what Michelle Weiner-Davis describes as the “walk-away wife.”
 As a rule, women are typically uncomfortable with direct expressions of anger, so in the early stages of marital distress, criticism becomes a crucible for their anger.
-This is where Psychobiological differences between men and women begin to complicate matters.
+This is where psychobiological differences between men and women begin to complicate matters.
+Walk away wives are what drive many confused husbands to contact us for intensive marital counseling at Couples Therapy Inc.